learn-mikegchambers-com/ModelAnimation/README.md

 # ModelAnimation
 Render animated network diagrams from (simple) TensorFlow models.

 This is an early stage commit.
-Documentaiton is sparse.
+Documentation is sparse.

 When calling `create_animation`, the options are as follows: